John Chipman (international relations expert)

-John Miguel Warwick Chipman KCMG (born February 1957) is a British international relations expert, specialising in international security.
-He is director-general and chief executive of the International Institute for Strategic Studies.
-He was appointed a Companion of the Order of St Michael and St George (CMG) in the Queen Elizabeth's Birthday Honours list of 1999.
+Sir John Miguel Warwick Chipman KCMG (born February 1957) is a British international relations expert, specialising in international security.
+He was director-general and chief executive of the International Institute for Strategic Studies from 1993 to 2023, where he is currently Executive Chairman.
+He was appointed Companion of the Order of St Michael and St George (CMG) in the 1999 Birthday Honours and Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 Birthday Honours for services to international peace and security.
 Chipman has a BA (Hons) degree from Harvard University, an MA from the London School of Economics and an MPhil and DPhil from Balliol College, University of Oxford.